|Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details.

 To create a linked compound from a simple compound use the Save Compound And Link option:

 Or it is possible to add a compound as a linked compound to an opened compound.
-For example by drag and dropping it:
+For example by dragging and dropping it:

 Once a linked compound is created, it will be in a locked mode.
 This is visible from the chain sign: